gravermistakes/gapage/analgapes/metacognition/compliance/iso27001/CONNECTORS.md

 ## How tool references work

-This skill uses `~~category` placeholders for optional integrations.
+This skill uses `~~category` placeholders for optimal integrations.
 The skill works without any connectors configured — they enhance the experience when available.

 ## Connectors for this skill